gaintpd/Chameleon/README.md

 > End-of-life
 >
-> 6/22 Update: As the code structure is not suitable for future development, this version of Chameleon will no longer be updated.
+> 06/22 Update: As the code structure is not suitable for future development, this version of Chameleon will no longer be updated.
+> 10/30 Update: Added Linux build version, fixed some errors, performance improvement.

 ## Terms of use